carlosedp/riscv-bringup/unleashed/Readme.md

 This need to be done after every reboot so you might want to add it to a script, systemd or cronjob.
 You board might not be stable or freeze so test after applying this before making the change permanent.

 Download config from the repo.
 This config has most requirements for containers and networking features built-in and is confirmed to work.

+### Building the Kernel

+Get currently working config with most features:

 ```sh
 wget -O .config https://github.com/carlosedp/riscv-bringup/raw/master/unleashed/unleashed_config